 This bill creates a separate category of trespass in the Penal Code that specifies one may not enter a gaming facility on the Indian lands of a federally recognized Indian tribe after receiving an order of exclusion from the designated agency of the tribal government.
 This bill defines "designated agency of the tribal government" as a person, agency, board, committee, commission, or council designated under tribal law, including, but not limited to, an intertribal gaming regulatory agency that is approved to fulfill the functions of the National Indian Gaming Commission, that is primarily responsible for carrying out the federally recognized Indian tribe's regulatory responsibilities under the federal Indian Gaming Regulatory Act of 1988 (18 U.S.C.
 Sec.
 1166 et seq. and 25 U.S.C.
 Sec.
 2701 et seq.) and the federally recognized Indian tribe's tribal gaming ordinance.
 SB 1160 (Hueso) Page 3 of 4 This bill defines "federally recognized Indian tribe" as an Indian tribe as defined in the Federally Recognized Indian Tribe List Act of 1994 (Public Law 103-454).
-This bill defines "gaming facility" as any building in which gaming activities or any gaming operations occur, or in which business records, receipts, or funds of the gaming operation are maintained, excluding offsite facilities primarily dedicated to storage of those records and financial institutions, and all rooms, buildings, and areas, including hotels, parking lots, and walkways that serve the activities of the gaming facility rather than providing them an incidental benefit.
+This bill defines "gaming facility" as it is defined in each tribal-state compact.
 This bill defines "Indian lands" as lands as defined in Section 1151 of Title 18 of the United States Code.
 This bill defines "order of exclusion" as a written order issued by the designated agency of the tribal government of a federally recognized Indian tribe prohibiting a person from entering a gaming facility on the tribe's Indian lands, if the person against whom the order was obtained was provided reasonable notice and an opportunity to be heard sufficient to protect his or her right to due process.
-This bill provides that the Tribal Labor Panel may render a decision that the order of exclusion does not conflict with the rights created by the ordinance or a labor contract applicable to the gaming facility, if the order of exclusion prohibits a labor organization or its representative from entering an area of the gaming facility to which it is granted access by the ordinance for the purpose of organizing eligible employees.
+This bill provides that if the order of exclusion pertains to a labor organization or its representatives or eligible employees engaged in otherwise lawful labor activity, the tribe shall first obtain a decision from the Tribal Labor Panel established by the tribal labor relations ordinance stating that the order of exclusion does not conflict with the tribal labor relations ordinance adopted by the tribe or with a labor contract that is subject to the authority of the Tribal Labor Panel and applicable gaming facility.
 COMMENTS 1.
 Need for This Bill According to the author: